 User hierarchy

-User hierarchy means the supervisor-employee structure.
+User hierarchy defines the supervisor-subordinate structure.
 Many permissions (such as work hour approval) are based on this relationship.

 Business units